Available Downloads

 Last verified (older Macs): 2021-11-12

-Last verified (Monterey): 2024-12-16
+Last verified without LM_Simulator (Monterey): 2024-12-22

 See notes below for Sequoia

+Without boring you with the details, I'll warn you that I'm crippled in terms of testing most things to do with Mac OS.
 Now that I've warned you, the subsections below cover what I know and what I theorize about building Virtual AGC on Macs.

 The executive summary is that this works (on my Mac, with Mac OS X Lion 10.7.5 and Xcode 4.6.3) and the simulated AGC, DSKY, etc., can be run.
 The only problem is that the pretty, syntax-highlighted AGC source code may not be browsable from within VirtualAGC.